Chart Color Schemes

 Health performance in Branxton is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Branxton faces significant health challenges with common health conditions somewhat prevalent across all age groups, but slightly more so among older cohorts.
+Branxton faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts, at a slightly higher degree.

-Approximately 54% (~1,330 people) of Branxton's total population has private health cover.
-The most common medical conditions are arthritis and mental health issues, affecting 10.0 and 8.6% of residents respectively.
-However, 67.5% of residents report being completely clear of medical ailments compared to 62.6% across Rest of NSW.
-Branxton has a lower proportion of seniors aged 65 and over at 15.3% (379 people) than the Rest of NSW's 16.9%.
-Health outcomes among seniors in Branxton require more attention than those of the broader population.
+The rate of private health cover is approximately 54% of the total population (~1,385 people), leading that of the average SA2 area.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 10.0% and 8.6% of residents respectively.
+Conversely, 67.5% of residents declared themselves completely clear of medical ailments compared to 62.6% across Rest of NSW.
+The area has 15.3% of residents aged 65 and over (395 people), which is lower than the 16.9% in Rest of NSW.
+Health outcomes among seniors present some challenges, requiring more attention than the broader population.

 Frequently Asked Questions - Health